 Handy Tips & Tricks

-A few foolproof tips will help you make a beet soup with fall-off-the-bone meat and tender veggies with every slurp.
+A few foolproof tips will ensure this beet soup has fall-off-the-bone meat, tender veggies, and scrumptious broth in every slurp.

-• Prepare the soup in a Dutch oven.
-If you have a Dutch oven, use it!
-Nothing compares to how well this pot maintains heat and moisture in soups.
+• Prepare the soup in a dutch oven: If you have a dutch oven, use it!
+This pot maintains heat and moisture wonderfully.

-• Keep the soup over medium heat.
-To prevent overcooking the ingredients and not giving them enough time to develop their flavors, keep the soup over medium heat throughout the cooking process.
+• Keep the soup over medium heat: To prevent overcooking and not giving the ingredients enough time to develop their flavors, keep the soup over medium heat throughout the process.

-Serve borscht alongside a hunk of no-knead bread to dip into the savory broth.
+Serve a warm bowl of borscht alongside a hunk of no-knead bread to dip into the savory broth.
+Ukrainian garlic rolls would also be a perfect match for this soup.
 If you like a heartier bread, a rye or honey wheat will do the trick.
-In terms of garnish, we like to serve borscht with a dollop of sour cream or mayo, minced green onions, and fresh dill/fresh parsley.
+For a hearty side, try our savory piroshky filled with ground meat, or overnight piroshky for a traditional Ukrainian meal.
+In terms of garnish, borscht is classically served with a dollop of sour cream or mayo, minced green onions, and fresh dill/fresh parsley.
 If you’re a garlic-lover, you can also add marinated chopped cloves right on top.

-Reheating Tip: To reheat borscht, place it in a soup pot or sauce pan over medium heat until warmed through.
+• Reheating: To reheat borscht, place it in a soup pot or saucepan over medium heat and heat until warmed through.

 FAQ